gmcgarry/pdp11/images/README.md

 Australian sockets are 220-240V @ 10A (but household circuits are typically rated from 20A).
 Sockets with 220V-240V @ 15A have a wider ground pin.
 Sockets with 220V-240V @ 20A have
-ider ground and active/neutral pins.
+wider ground and active/neutral pins.